nhsconnect/prm-repo-ehr-out-service/README.md

 # prm-deductions-repo-to-gp
-This component is responsible for the registration functionality of our services.
+When the O/S health record is requested by the new practice where patient wants to register, this component is responsible for the registration functionality.

-When the message handler receives an EHR request and sends this to the RepoToGP component, the RepoToGP accepts this and creates a new registration request associated with that EHR request so that it can keep track of the transfer.
+When the message handler receives an EHR request and sends this to the RepoToGP component, the RepoToGP accepts this request and creates a new registration request associated with that EHR request so that it can keep track of the transfer.

 ## Prerequisites